donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 6: Run the aws.sh script](#step-5-run-the-pydata-script) installs the AWS CLI.
+The [aws.sh script](#aws-script) installs the AWS CLI.
 If you prefer to install it separately, run:

     $ pip install awscli